Purdue-CS193/lab-1-LukeHalasy/index.md

 * CS193 labs are held in Lawson
 * CS193 teaches necessary skills
-* 193 is one of my top 100 number
+* 193 is one of my top 100 numbers